With the health situation currently improving, PONANT announced it is relaxing its COVID policy.

 The same applies to wearing a mask, which is no longer compulsory for passengers, although its use is highly recommended onboard and ashore.
 The use ashore will be subject to the requirements of the local authorities.

 In the event of a COVID case being detected onboard, the quarantine measures might be reduced depending on the diagnosis of the doctor regarding the risk of infection.
-The ones diagnosed as being of low risk will no longer be required to isolate and will be able to take part in activities, but under supervision/in compliance with instructions.
+The ones diagnosed as being of low risk will no longer be required to isolate and will be able to take part in activities, but under the supervision/in compliance with instructions.

 However, if the risk onboard were to increase, PONANT Cruises and the ship’s Captain might need to re-introduce more extensive measures.